 Tokyo flea markets are great places for bargain hunting.
 And there’s no shortage of them — you’ll find something happening almost every weekend and public holiday throughout the year.

-Here is our pick of top Tokyo flea markets to explore for mind-blowing bargains, as well as a few tips to get the best prices.
+Here is our pick of top Tokyo flea markets to explore for mind-blowing vintage bargains, as well as a few tips to get the best prices.
 Some of the markets are at fixed locations, while others move around the city.

 1. Mottainai Flea Market